TristanTheBeep/KeepAwake/README.md

 ````
 (This is because some systems may go a step further and block script execution entirely via execution policy.
 Most cases you should hopefully be able to get around it via the below instructions)

-- First open powershell and run the below command:
+- First open powershell and run the following command:
 "Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass"
 - After doing so, run FirstRun.ps1 from the same powershell window via .\
 - Once complete you should see the below output: